onthecodepath/iOS-Interview-Questions/README.md

 # iOS-Interview-Questions

-A collection of iOS interview questions and answers.
+An open-source collection of iOS interview questions and answers.
 These concepts are important especially for beginner developer to learn and understand.

 - [Core Data](https://github.com/onthecodepath/iOS-Interview-Questions#core-data)
     - What is Core Data?
     - When would you use Core Data over NSUserDefault?
     - What is an object managed context?
 - [General/Uncategorized](https://github.com/onthecodepath/iOS-Interview-Questions#general--uncategorized)
-    - What is the difference between a stack vs a heap?
     - What is the difference between a class and an object?
     - What is the delegation pattern?
     - What is MVC and MVVC?